If you're a Veteran or Servicemember with a serious service-connected disability, you may be able to get a housing grant from Veterans Affairs (VA).

-For the SAH grant, your disability may include:
+For the SAH grant, your disability may include any of the following:

-- Loss or loss of use of both legs, or
+- Loss or loss of use of both legs.

-- Loss or loss of use of both arms, or
+- Loss or loss of use of both arms.

-- Blindness in both eyes having only light perception, plus loss or loss of use of one leg, or
+- Blindness in both eyes having only light perception, plus loss or loss of use of one leg.

-- The loss or loss of use of one lower leg together with residuals of organic disease or injury, or
+- The loss or loss of use of one lower leg together with residuals of organic disease or injury.

-- The loss or loss of use of one leg together with the loss or loss of use of one arm, or
+- The loss or loss of use of one leg together with the loss or loss of use of one arm.

 - The loss or loss of use of one or more lower limbs due to service on or after September 11, 2001.
 This must affect your balance or movement, and hinder walking without the aid of braces, crutches, canes, or a wheelchair.
 (Limited to 30 participants per fiscal year.)

-For the SHA grant, your disability may include:
+For the SHA grant, your disability may include any of the following:

-- Loss or loss of use of both hands, or
+- Loss or loss of use of both hands.

 - Certain severe respiratory injuries.